chrisglein/chrisglein.github.io/rum-runner/rules.md

 1. Draw a hand of 5 cards from your deck.

 ## ☠️ PIRATE SETUP
-1. Find the 2 starting ship cards ⚓ (they will have a ☠️ icon on them) and play them front of you.
+1. Find the 2 starting ship cards ⚓ (they will have a ☠️ icon on them) and place them front of you.
 1. Shuffle the pirate cards into a face-down deck.
 Leave room near the deck for a face-up discard pile.
 1. Take 5 🟡 to start your personal supply.
 1. Draw a hand of 5 cards from your deck.